ahmetcanisik/fvuarjs/README.md

 # What's next?

 - [x] [minify-js](https://minify-js.com/) should release its compressed version.
+- [x] A piece of code will be added that will allow the user to change the warning message location according to his needs.
-- [x] A code will be added so that the user can change the color of the text on the alert to the color he/she chooses.
+- [] A code will be added so that the user can change the color of the text on the alert to the color he/she chooses.
 - [ ] A piece of code will be added where the user can change the font size as he wishes.
 - [ ] There will be a restriction on the maximum value of the text on the Alert close button.
 - [ ] An animation will be added to Alert's existence and disappearance using css.